Constructor44/SysRqPermissionCalc/README.md

 How to use:
-1. Make sure you have the java environment and the javac compiler installed on your system
+1. Make sure you have the Java environment and the javac compiler installed on your system
 2. Open a command line at the folder location you put the yourfilename.java file to
 3. Run javac yourfilename.java in the terminal
 4. Start the program by using: java programname in your terminal